Helpful-Places/docs/Clarable/terms-of-service.md

 12. **Term and Termination**.

-    1. **Term.** This Agreement shall commence as of the date Helpful Places notifies the Client it can access the Clarable  (the **“Effective Date”**) and, subject to earlier termination in accordance with the terms hereof, shall continue in effect until the expiry of all SOW’s entered into pursuant to this Agreement (the **“Term”**).
+    1. **Term.** This Agreement shall commence as of the date Helpful Places notifies the Client it can access Clarable  (the **“Effective Date”**) and, subject to earlier termination in accordance with the terms hereof, shall continue in effect until the expiry of all SOW’s entered into pursuant to this Agreement (the **“Term”**).

     2. **Renewals**.
 Should the Client continue to use Clarable following expiration of the Term with the consent of Helpful Places, then, unless terminated by either Party in writing at least thirty (30) days prior to the end of the then current Term, the Term of the Agreement shall be automatically extended for successive periods of one (1) year each (with respect to the use of Clarable only) (any such subsequent extension terms referred to in this Agreement as an “**Extension Term**”), on the same terms and conditions as set out herein, save and except for the fee for use of the Platform, which shall be at Helpful Places’ then current standard rates.